 Still, with expectations safely managed, Miss Peregrine’s recaptures a little of the sly flirtatiousness Burton used to dole out in spades in his early works of coquettish, sexually-repressed inner fire.
 It doesn’t even tempt the empathetic homoerotic twinge of his early work (an evolution on his hero James Whale), but there’s a slippery twitch or two of camp here that is freeing because it implies rather than driving itself into the ground.
 Elsewhere, Miss Peregrine’s is a kaleidoscope of Otherness that threatens fetishizing difference but ultimately revels too much in the sheer exultancy of differentiation and uniqueness – formally tracing the momentary energies of these children’s lives through unmoored, tracking camera movements – to feel too pandering.
 Bruno Delbonnel’s debonair cinematography appropriates middle-century Americana and British eruditeness without getting all PT Barnum about its artisanal weirdness.
 Nor does Gavin Bocquet’s production design veer into the ludicrously over-baked, shrill hollowness of Burton’s recent nadir Alice in Wonderland.
 (Burton regular Colleen Atwood is near her career best with costumes that keep an eye on the particulars without feeling stuffy or fussy about it as well).

 Naturally, the film’s look distracts from the frailty of the story rather than announcing itself as a statement on its own, but even if it is a fantasia at best, the horror-inflected imagery moors the film to a sense of consequence lacking in many of the filmmaker’s recent efforts.
-There are brushes with alienation and mortality in this film speckled with presentiments of loneliness.
-Burton actually fiddles with the quotidian malaise of day to day life in a mostly unchanging domestic abode that relies on wonder and danger if only to keep it from seeming like a self-imposed prison, amiably recasting the spectacle as escape from the doldrums of experience.
-This director retreated into the sanctuary of corporate synergy long go, and he hardly returns to the monstrous incongruities of his best work – always more unresolved and jagged than the budget here might allow – but there’s a morbid curiosity here that emanates a little dark energy, or at least more than Burton has since the turn of the century.
+There are brushes with alienation and mortality in this film, speckled with presentiments of loneliness.
+Burton actually interrogates the quotidian malaise of day to day life in a mostly unchanging domestic abode that relies on wonder and danger if only to keep it from seeming like a self-imposed prison, amiably recasting the spectacle as escape from the doldrums of experience.
+This director retreated into the sanctuary of corporatism long ago, and he hardly returns to the monstrous incongruities of his best work – always more unresolved and jagged than the budget here might allow – but there’s a morbid curiosity here that emanates a little dark energy, or at least more than Burton has since the turn of the century.
 It’s browsing through the halls of midnight madness without ever fully foaming at the mouth with hysteria, but even the finale – which suffers from a level of CG halitosis that ought to be criminally investigated, or at least regulated by the FDA – benefits from a level of purposeful camera mischief that is inspired at best, not distracting at worst.

 No doubt, Miss Peregrine’s is compromised to a point.
 It circles around and around but never feels rambunctious.
 The speed never ignites the spark of narrative disarray and genuine anarchy.
 This necromancer of a director once summoned cackling life out of the deathly cemetery.
 Now, the putrescent fantasia of his ever-lively mise-en-scene paradoxically runs headfirst into the grave of cinematic boredom.
 Worse, while the ghosts of cinema past once left scratch marks and ragged, protruding bones sticking out of the deathly hallows of Burton’s cinematic cadavers, now he mostly packages his films piecemeal out of laminated, pristine CG parts too clean to ever inflict real damage or cause real trouble.
 The reaper of “meaning” and “moral” also kills the antic irreverence of the film’s Looney Tunes glee.
 Burton fails to realize that in meaning nothing – in flouting the rationalist compulsion to conform to cause-effect logic – a filmmaker can be much more provocative than in conforming to it.